CS2Student/CS2Student/README.md

 # Hello!

-* I'm Aiden, a student at the University of Maryland studying Computer Science and Mathematics.
+* I'm Aiden, a student at the University of Maryland studying Computer Science and Mathematics interested in machine learning ethics.

 # Projects
 * See some of my projects [here!](https://cs2student.github.io/)